jaschazittel89/vibecoding/VERCEL_SETUP.md

 # Vercel Production Setup Guide

 ## 🚨 Current Issue
-The signup is returning "Internal server error" because Vercel KV (Redis database) is not configured in production.
+The signup is returning "Internal server error" because the database (Redis Cache or Vercel KV) is not configured in production.

 ## 🔒 Security-First Approach